vmware-tanzu/cartographer-conventions/README.md

 This project requires access to a [container registry](https://docs.docker.com/registry/introduction/) for fetching image metadata.
 It will not work for images that have bypassed a registry by loading directly into a local daemon.

 ## Install

-### Releases

-[Built release bundles](https://github.com/vmware-tanzu/dap-framework/releases) are available with step by step [install instructions](./docs/tutorial-installing-releases.md), or you can build directly from source.

 ### From Source